Activate Learning PRIME

 - Teacher Edition: lesson plans, discussion questions, differentiation strategies, and background information

-- Interactive Digital Edition
+- Interactive Digital Edition that integrates with leading Learning Management Systems

 - Embedded Content and Pedagogical Support